-The DSQ Challenge Weekend is a personal development weekend for people with Down syndrome aged 16 and over.
+The DSQ Challenge Weekend is a personal development weekend for people with Down syndrome and other intellectual disabilities aged 12 and over.
 Participants are allocated into small groups captained by a volunteer team leader who provides peer support for the duration of the weekend.
 The aim is for ‘Challengers’ to try new things and be pushed outside their comfort zones in a safe, supportive and encouraging environment.

 DSQ Club 16+

 The DSQ Club is all about getting out and about with your friends from DSQ and having some fun!
 But we always include opportunities where members can develop life skills and build independence.
 Held monthly, activities are aimed at having fun, but also provide an opportunity to try new things, develop confidence and independence.
 Things like going out for dinner, attending public events, arcade gaming and movie nights have been popular DSQ Club events in the past.

 DSQ Teens is all making new friends and connecting with existing friends.
 Held monthly, activities are designed to be fun and engaging but also to support teenagers in developing their independence and social skills.
 Attending the outdoor cinemas, swimming at the waterpark and playing sports have been some popular DSQ Teens events.

 DSQ Kids is an opportunity for primary school aged children to meet new friends their age, get active and develop social skills in a new environment.
 Held every 3 months, children will have the chance to partake in activities are designed to be fun and engaging but also support developing important social skills.
 Activities include visiting zoos and attractions, mini golf, movies and much more!